Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Many applicants suggested that the admissions office should offer tours of the facility to provide a better understanding of the campus environment and resources available.
+Applicants commonly suggested that the admissions office provide tours of the facility to offer a better understanding of the campus environment and resources available.